Human rights: Indivisibility and categorization of rights

 This is held to be true because without civil and political rights the public cannot assert their economic, social and cultural rights.
-The freedom from fear and the freedom of want is essential to this by allowing a communities population to pursue endeavors without international or state interference.
+The freedom from fear and the freedom from want is essential to this by allowing a communities population to pursue endeavors without international or state interference.
 Similarly, without livelihoods and a working society, the public cannot assert or make use of civil or political rights (known as the full belly thesis).

 Although accepted by the signatories to the UDHR, most of them do not in practice give equal weight to the different types of rights.
-Western cultures have often given priority to civil and political rights, sometimes at the expense of economic and social rights such as the right to work, to education, health and housing.
+Western cultures have often given priority to civil and political rights, sometimes at the expense of economic and social rights such as the right to work, right to education, right to health and right to housing.
 For example, in the United States there is no universal access to healthcare free at the point of use.
 That is not to say that Western cultures have overlooked these rights entirely (the welfare states that exist in Western Europe are evidence of this).
 Similarly, the ex Soviet bloc countries and Asian countries have tended to give priority to economic, social and cultural rights, but have often failed to provide civil and political rights.

 Another categorization, offered by Karel Vasak, is that there are three generations of human rights: first-generation civil and political rights (right to life and political participation), second-generation economic, social and cultural rights (right to subsistence) and third-generation solidarity rights (right to peace, right to clean environment).
 Out of these generations, the third generation is the most debated and lacks both legal and political recognition.
 This categorization is at odds with the indivisibility of rights, as it implicitly states that some rights can exist without others.
 Prioritization of rights for pragmatic reasons is however a widely accepted necessity.
 Human rights expert Philip Alston argues:

 If every possible human rights element is deemed to be essential or necessary, then nothing will be treated as though it is truly important.